-- There should be a bare minimum of 2 layers of pastry wrapped around each spring roll.
+- There should be at least 2 layers of pastry wrapped around each spring roll.
 The inner most layers will absorb a lot of moisture in the form of steam.
 This protects the outer most layers from the moisture which keeps it crispier for longer.
-So, try to use small amounts of filling to allow more layers to form around each roll.
+So, use smaller amounts of filling to allow more layers to form around each roll.

 - Double fry your spring rolls for maximum crunch and colour.
 This method involves frying the spring rolls until slightly golden and then taking out to drain.
 Just before serving, put the spring rolls back into the oil and fry again until golden brown.
 Personally I don’t bother doing this because I find it a bit too tedious, but it definitely makes a difference.
 If you try this method be careful, since they burn easier!